Mischaël Modrikamen

-Mischaël Modrikamen (born 22 February 1966) is a Belgian right wing politician and lawyer.
+Mischaël Modrikamen (born 22 February 1966) is a Belgian right-wing politician and lawyer.
 He is the co-founder and leader of the People's Party.
 He is the vice-president of the Alliance for Direct Democracy in Europe (ADDE) and the publisher of Le Peuple.

 Early life and career

-His father Marcel Modrikamen, son of a Jewish immigrant from Poland who fled anti-Semitism, was arrested by the Gestapo as a member of the Belgian Resistance during World War II.
+Mischaël Modrikamen was born to a Jewish father, Marcel Modrikamen, and a Christian mother, Raymonde Legroux.
+Modrikamen has stated that it was his Christian mother to bring him and his father closer to Judaism, urging them to go to the synagogue.
+His father, son of a Jewish immigrant from Poland who fled anti-Semitism, was arrested by the Gestapo as a member of the Belgian Resistance during World War II.
 He became a political leader and trade unionist in Charleroi after the war.
 On 18 February 1991, Marcel Modrikamen was victim of a gun attack.
 He died a few years later of his injuries.
 According to his son, his father discovered irregularities in the Gailly Institute, a Belgian hospital situated in Wallonia.
 This may have been the reason for the attack.

-Mischaël Modrikamen went to school at Couillet and then Charleroi before going to Université libre de Bruxelles (ULB) where he studied Law and graduated magna cum laude.
+Modrikamen went to school at Couillet and then Charleroi before going to Université libre de Bruxelles (ULB) where he studied Law and graduated magna cum laude.